spaceboy/nette-cli/README.md

 ## My first CLI application

 I strongly recommend you to create a dedicated space for CLI applications in app root directory.
-For example `bin` for apps operated from command line and `cron` for that operated from cron.
+For example `bin` for apps operated from command line and `cron` for apps runned from cron.

 Create a `PHP` file, f.e. `command.php` in `bin` directory:
 ```